willwoodlief/gokabam-api/README.txt

-=== Will's Plugin Template  ===
+=== GoKabam Api  ===
- to change, substitute the word maider for the new plugin name and then change the file name to the new plugin name
+ to change, substitute the word gokabam_api for the new plugin name and then change the file name to the new plugin name

 == Description ==